 You must purchase a niche to have ashes placed in the columbarium.
 Each niche has enough for two sets of ashes.

 Cost of a niche is currently $1,600 for members of the Springfield Memorial Association.
 This includes the niche itself, opening and closing costs for placing the ashes, and a bronze plaque with name(s) engraved on it.
 Cost for non-members is $1,750, which includes the cost of joining the association.

 For those interested in locating individual graves or doing genealogy, we recommend Springfield Friends Cemetery: 1780-2011, edited by Brenda G. Haworth, Historian and Editor of the Springfield Memorial Association.

 The guidebook includes all of the information which is legible on each stone, with exact spelling as it appears.
 Genealogical information (where known) is also printed under the marker information.
 The guidebook is fully indexed and is organized by sections in the cemetery and also lists names for people we know are buried but here, but where there is no existing marker or known location.

-Copies are available for $20 each and are available at the meeting office.
+Copies are available for $15 each and are available at the meeting office.
 An electronic version of the guidebook is available on CD for $10.

 For information about the cemetery, to purchase a plot or to arrange for burial, please contact Tom Terrell, (1-336-847-2000).

 For information about the columbarium, to purchase a niche or to arrange for placement of ashes, please contact Marcy Shipwash (336-880-9180).